 Allbirds give you thirty days to try your new pair of Allbirds.
 Exchanges and returns are simple.
 Just go to the website and follow the easy steps.
 I quickly decided to return my pair of Allbirds.
 I just wasn't in love with them to invest my time wearing them.
 I went through the quick steps online, printed out my shipping label, repackaged the loungers in the original box, and sent it back through USPS for free.
 (It's been six days since I've shipped back my pair of Allbirds.
 No credit refunded yet, but it's still early.)

-I love the Allbirds packaging.
+I do love the Allbirds packaging.
 Unboxing the loungers was so much fun.
 Each shoes comes in its own boxed compartment.
 It shows you that the company really loves its product, and wants you to love it too.
 The packaging was simple enough to quickly discard, or reuse to ship the shoe back for an exchange or return.

 For the high price, the unattractive toe humps, the frumpy way it makes my feet look, the simplicity of the shoe, the way it can't protect your feet in the rain (or your ankles from shopping carts!), and the muted colors of the kotare plum, and how I felt a little disappointed about the shoe, having high expectations for it, and my mediocre experience with it, I give the Allbirds lounger for women a 3.7 out of 5 pandas.

 I feel that Allbirds scores points for the pretty and innovative packaging, the ease at which you can return or exchange the shoe, and their uniqueness.
 It's a wool shoe, come on!
 Points for not having to wear socks with the shoe.
 Points for being easy to slip on.
 It's a lounger after all.
 It's nice and soft, and it is high quality (merino wool), and machine-washable.
 Shoe is sustainable too since you don't have to kill off sheep for their wool!